swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

   */
   ```

-   In this case, the block comment would prematurely end on the second line, rather than extending all the way to the third line as the user would expect.
+In this case, the block comment prematurely ends on the second line, rather than extending all the way to the third line as the user would expect.
 This is already an issue today with `*/` in a string literal, though it is more likely to occur in a regex given the prevalence of the `*` quantifier.
 This issue can be avoided in many cases by using line comment syntax `//` instead, which it should be noted is the syntax that Xcode uses when commenting out multiple lines.

-- Block comment syntax also means that a regex literal would not be able to start with the `*` character, however this is less of a concern as it would not be valid regex syntax.

 ### Ambiguity with infix operators

-There would be a minor ambiguity with infix operators used with regex literals.
+There is a minor ambiguity when infix operators are used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
 Whitespace is therefore required for regex literal interpretation, e.g `x + /y/`.
 Alternatively, extended literals may be used, e.g `x+#/y/#`.

 ### Regex syntax limitations